DreamingInBinary/Swiftjective-C/_posts/2020-6-23-iOS-14-Notable-UIKit-Additions.md

 Plus - my wish came true.
 Catalyst apps built on UIKit look better already on macOS by virtue of Apple's new design language that bring the two closely together.
 I'm down!
 As always, it's been my pleasure diving into UIKit's diffs on an annual basis.
 There's a lot to love here.

 Until next time ✌️.

+[^1]:If you want to take a peek at finer implementation details, check out Apple's robust sample code cataloging a lot of UIKit changes shown in this article [right here][4].

 [1]: {{ site.url | append:"/iOS-11-notable-uikit-additions" }}
 [2]: {{ site.url | append:"/iOS-12-notable-uikit-additions" }}